 3. Results and Discussion

 a.
-Influence of Temperature on Concentration of Pollutants
+Influence of temperature on pollutant concentrations

-The predominant characteristic of atmosphere is its unceasing change.
-The temperature recorded in the study area ranged between 21°C and 33.2 °C during monsoon, 21°C and 33.4 °C during post-monsoon, 29°C–37.2 °C during summer and 25.2°C–36.2 °C during pre-monsoon seasons.
-The minimum temperature of 21 °C was recorded during January 2011 and maximum of 37.2 °C during May 2011.
-The monthly maximum and minimum temperature recorded from July-2010 to June 2011 are depicted graphically in Figure 2.

-The vertical distribution of temperature in the atmosphere varies with season and location in latitude and longitude, as well as from day to night.
-The temperature variations and its influence on concentrations of SO2, NOx, RSPM, and SPM in the ambient air were analyzed for monsoon, post-monsoon, summer and pre-monsoon seasons, and graphs are presented in Figure 3 and the results of the regression study are presented in Table 2.

-The results of the regression analysis revealed that SO2 and NOx have very weak but negative correlation with temperature during summer (r2 = 0.25 for SO2 and r2 = 0.15 for NOx).
-The atmospheric temperature near the earth surface experienced maximum during summer and enhanced the vertical mixing and increase of the mixing height.
-The uneven heating of land and sea during day time of the summer season occurs quicker, than that of other seasons, because of higher temperature range.
-The sea breeze starts to flow towards the landward side in the afternoon hours, control the temperature of the coastal region, and minimize the vertical mixing, resulting in weak negative correlation between temperature and SO2 and NOx during summer.
+The temperatures recorded in the study area were in the ranges of 21–33.2 °C, 21–33.4 °C, 29–37.2 °C, and 25.2–36.2 °C during the monsoon, post-monsoon, summer, and pre-monsoon seasons, respectively.
+The minimum recorded temperature (21 °C) occurred in January 2011 and the maximum recorded temperature (37.2 °C) occurred in May 2011.
+Monthly minimum and maximum temperatures recorded between July 2010 and June 2011 are shown in Figure 2.
+To examine the seasonal effects of temperature on the concentrations of SO2, NOx, RSPM, and SPM, data for the monsoon, post-monsoon, summer, and pre-monsoon seasons are shown in Figure 3, and the results of the regression analysis are shown in Table 2.
+This revealed that during the summer, SO2 and NOx were weakly negatively correlated with temperature (r2 = 0.25 and r2 = 0.15, respectively).
+During this season, near-surface temperatures are highest, which enhances vertical mixing and increases the mixing height.
+As the uneven heating of land and sea during the day is enhanced during the summer, sea breezes are quickly established by the afternoon, which controls the temperature of the coastal region and minimizes vertical mixing.

-This study indicated significant positive correlation between temperature and SO2 and NOx during the post-monsoon, (r2 = 0.32 for SO2 and r2 = 0.51 for NOx) and negative correlation during monsoon seasons (r2 = 0.11 for SO2 and r2 = 0.01 for NOx).
-The temperature ranged from 21°C to 33.4 °C and from 21°C to 33.4 °C during monsoon and post-monsoon period, respectively.
-Though temperature range was almost equal both in monsoon and post-monsoon seasons, the correlations are contradictory because the rain washed out the pollutants during monsoon and minimize the pollutant concentration.
-The lower temperature range during the post-monsoon periods reduces the vertical mixing and lowering the mixing height, thus resulting significantly in moderate positive correlations of temperature with SO2 and NOx.
+The correlations between SO2 and NOx and temperature were negative during the monsoon season (r2 = 0.11 and r2 = 0.01, respectively) but significantly positive during the post-monsoon season (r2 = 0.32 and r2 = 0.51, respectively).
+Despite the similar temperature ranges during these seasons (21–33.4 °C and 21–33.4 °C, respectively), these apparently conflicting correlations are attributed to the washing of pollutants out of the atmosphere during the monsoon season by rain.
+Furthermore, slightly lower temperature ranges during the post-monsoon seasons likely reduce vertical mixing and lower the mixing height, establishing moderate positive correlations between temperature and SO2 and NOx.
+For example, Gamo et al. (1994) observed shallow winter-time mixing heights in New Delhi, India, in association with very low sensible heat flux from the ground surface, with the opposite trend observed during the hotter seasons.
+Thus, solar heating of the Earth’s surface during summer induces thermal turbulence and increases the mixing height, enhancing the dispersal of SO2 and NOx.

-Gamo et al. [14] have studied the annual variation of mixed layer characteristics at New Delhi and found that the mixing height is very low during winter due to very low value of surface sensible heat flux and higher during hot season due to large sensible heat flux from the surface.
-Heating of earth by the sun induces thermal turbulence during summer and increases the mixing height and found the same reason for negative correlation during summer for the dispersion of SO2 and NOx.